-This lake is a good place for beginning kayakers because it has a moderately easy water entry and exit point and fairly shallow water depth in most areas of the lake.
-In addition, since it is non-tidal, there are only minor currents near the dam (See Figure 6) and at the western end of the lake where the Mispillion River connects this lake to Griffith Lake.
-The only public water entry point is a public access boat ramp (Figure 2) which includes parking for approximately eight (8) vehicles or less if those vehicles have trailers (See the red circle in Figure 3).
-There is also a small grassy area near the waters edge where you can sit and enjoy the view.
-The water entry is moderately easy via a very basic boat ramp with a concrete pad; however, there are no bulkheads or docks to use for assistance (Figure 2).
-The boat ramp is in relatively good condition and appears to be well kept.
+This lake is a great place for beginning kayakers because it has a very easy water entry and exit point, fairly shallow water depth in most areas of the lake, and since it is non-tidal there are only minor currents near the dam (See Figure 8) at the North Eastern end of the lake near the boat ramp.
+The only public entry point is a public access boat ramp (Figure 2) which includes parking for approximately eight (8) vehicles.
+The water entry is very easy via an improved concrete boat ramp, bulk head to the left of the boat ramp, or the floating dock (Figure 2).
+The boat ramp is in very good condition and appears to be well maintained.
 You can walk your kayak down the boat ramp as traction is relatively good.
-Kayak entry can be made either from the water on the boat ramp or from the lake’s edge although the boat ramp will be a little easier.
+Kayak entry from either the bulk head to the left of the boat ramp or the floating dock is relatively easy.
 Either of these kayak entries does require good balance and some experience with kayak entry so the overall difficulty is beginner to moderate.
-Exiting your kayak via the ramp is almost as easy as the entry.
-If you are exiting via the lake’s edge this will be a little more difficult than utlizing the boat ramp.
+Exiting your kayak via the concrete boat ramp, bulk head to the left of the boat ramp, or the floating dock is almost as easy as the entry.

-To the East of the Haven Lake is Silver Lake but Silver Lake is not directly accessible due to a dam (see Figure 5) at the Route 113 roadway that crosses the waterway.
-Due to the dam on the Eastern side of the lake, the lake is non-tidal; and, therefore, there is relatively no current except when you get close to the dam which is not recommended.
+To the East of the Griffith Lake is Haven Lake but Haven Lake is not directly accessible due to a dam (see Figure 8) at the Griffith Lake Drive roadway that crosses the waterway.
+The lake is non-tidal; therefore, there is relatively no current except when you get close to the dam which is not recommended.